-Blood glucose optimal levels
+Optimal glucose levels

-All those with diabetes taking insulin treatment and some of those treated with specific tablets are encouraged to monitor their glucose target levels regularly (Figure 1).
+All those with diabetes taking insulin treatment and some of those treated with specific tablets are encouraged to monitor their glucose levels regularly to ensure that they are in the recommended range as often as is practically possible (Figure 1).
 Generally, the glucose range to aim for is around 4-10mmol before meals and up to 10mmol two hours after meals - although levels must be tailored to individual needs.